-Whether you live in a small town or a big city, chances are there’s a free park nearby, ready for you to stop by and enjoy the afternoon.
+- Parks: Whether you live in a small town or a big city, chances are there’s a free park nearby ready for you to stop by and enjoy the afternoon.

 Take the kids to the playground, or go after sunset with someone special and swing side-by-side.

-Make a couple of peanut-butter-and-jelly sandwiches, or spend a morning deviling up some eggs.
+- Picnics: Make a couple of peanut butter and jelly sandwiches, or spend a morning deviling up some eggs.
 Then pack your picnic basket, grab a blanket and enjoy dining al fresco.

-Parks, lakes and other natural features often come with marked hiking trails.
-They also often designate the trail’s skill level, and provide options for beginner hikers as well as people with experience.
+- Hiking: Parks, lakes and other nature areas often have marked hiking trails.
+They also usually designate the trail’s skill level, and provide options for novice hikers as well as people with experience.
 Make sure to wear comfortable, sturdy shoes!

-There are two ways to swim for free in the summer: See if local pools offer Free Swim days, or check out the beaches, lakes and swimming holes in your area.
+- Swimming: There are two ways to swim for free in the summer.
+See if local pools offer free swim days, or check out the beaches, lakes and swimming holes in your area.

 Arts and Entertainment

 From live theater performances to open mic night at your local watering hole, check out these free arts and entertainment ideas to keep busy during the summer.

 - Outdoor Movies: Many towns and cities have free outdoor movies in the summer.
 Bring a blanket and get there early to claim your spot!

 - Free Movies: Outdoor movies aren’t the only way to see free flicks this summer.
 Did you know you can get free movies from your local library?